The Boy Who Made Monsters - Jenny Pearson

 The Great Fox Heist - Justyn Edwards

-Flick is back and this time, she is in the small town of Linth in Switzerland and is once again hoping to find her father to find her father.
+Flick is back and this time, she is in the small town of Linth in Switzerland and is once again hoping to find her father.
 However, he is nowhere to be seen. the Great Fox, however, has other ideas and he has signed Flick and Charlie up for The Battle of The Magicians, a competition held every ten years to help the Global Order of Magic to choose a new chancellor.
 Normally held in secret, this will be the first year cameras have been allowed in and four teams of children, mentored by a magician, are competing in several rounds of magic tricks.
 Flick and Charlie are being mentored by the Fox who has planned the most daring trick for the finalé: stealing a priceless diamond from within the safe of the local bank (one of the most secure in the world).
 But as the competition progresses, Flick begins to question the Fox's motives and worries that she can no longer trust him.
 With the Bell System still being sought after, Flick has some big decisions to make.

 I come from an age where Saturday night TV meant watching The Paul Daniels Magic Show, enthralled by the tricks and never quite able to work out exactly how they were carried out.
 I have to admit that I'm still the same when it comes to magicians on shows like Britain's Got Talent.
 Magic has always intrigued me and that is why I found The Great Fox Illusion such a compelling book.
 So, when an early copy of The Great Fox Heist arrived for me (Thank-you Walker Books!), I was giddy!
 Not only was I going to get another fix of magic, but I was going to finally get to discover what happens to Flick next (I've been curious!).